-Wharton interview invites are out, and the prompt is a great one.
+Wharton interview invitations are out, and the prompt is a creative challenge.
 Now is time to start preparing for your Team Based Discussion.

-The Wharton interview is distinctive among the M7 interview landscape for its Team Based Discussion, and this year continues with Covid Protocols and preparing to collaborate with your unknown teammates in a virtual format over Zoom.
+The Wharton interview is distinctive among the M7 interview landscape for its Team Based Discussion.

 This dynamic, relational experience is about much more than delivering a strong pitch – Wharton’s admission committee wants to observe how you approach a challenge, present yourself, cohesively work towards solutions in a small group context and think on your feet.
 While you won’t know how the discussion will play out until you get into the virtual interview room, you can do a lot to prepare for a successful TBD starting now.

 Having spent a decade at the helm of Wharton’s MBA admissions, as well as running my Fortuna Admissions clients through the paces to prepare each season, I’ve become practiced at guiding candidates to bring their best to the table.

-Based on the recent experiences of our clients and insights from my Fortuna colleagues, I’m offering our team’s top tips for delivering your standout pitch, along with what success looks like, and how to optimize your performance on video.
+Based on the recent experiences of our clients and insights from my Fortuna colleagues, I’m offering our team’s top tips for delivering your standout pitch, along with what success looks like.

-The Wharton TBD reflects the Learning Teams model at the heart of the Wharton experience, which lauds a real-world approach that hinges on “persuasive rather than positional leadership.”
+The Wharton TBD simulates the Learning Teams model at the heart of the Wharton experience; it aims for a real-world approach that hinges on “persuasive rather than positional leadership.”
 Think of this as your opportunity to showcase your professional presence and what you would bring to your future study group at Wharton.